Help us shape the programs to best suit your needs – Update coming soon

 Are you a teen interested in learning about Junction Creek and the environment in your neighbourhood, while making a positive impact in your community?
 We are excited to announce the return of a FREE Empowering Youth for Junction Creek program led by youth for youth!

-This summer, the Empowering Youth for Junction Creek program will consist of weekly 2-hour sessions from July 5th to September 1st in 3 target communities in N’Swakamok/ Greater Sudbury: Lively, downtown/Flour Mill, and Garson.
-Youth 13-18 years of age from all over N’Swakamok/ Greater Sudbury are encouraged to register.
+This year, the Empowering Youth for Junction Creek program consisted of weekly 2-hour sessions from July 5th to September 1st in 3 target communities in N’Swakamok/ Greater Sudbury: Lively, downtown/Flour Mill, and Garson.
+We also decided two include two additional sessions scheduled for Sunday, September 18th and Sunday, October 2nd.
+Youth 10-18 years of age from all over N’Swakamok/ Greater Sudbury are encouraged to register.

-The program is welcoming to all backgrounds and levels of experience and will begin with an orientation for participants to meet one another, the JCSC program facilitators, mentors, and to help you feel comfortable participating in the program.
-The program is designed to give teens a chance to explore and connect with nature in a variety of ways, share their voice, and interact with like-minded individuals.
+The program is welcoming to all backgrounds and levels of experience and is designed to give teens a chance to explore and connect with nature in a variety of ways, share their voice, and interact with like-minded individuals.
 Participants will gain knowledge and tools about local ecosystems, conservation and sustainability.

 The program will introduce participants to local experts, Knowledge Holders and leaders in the community, all while engaging in fun and educational activities ranging from: